The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-multiplexor.md

 **-q *queue_size***

 :   Normally, if all workers are busy and **mimedefang-multiplexor**
-    receives another request, it fails it with the error \"No free workers.\" However, if you use the **-q** option, then up to *queue_size* requests will be queued.
+    receives another request, it fails it with the error "No free workers."
+However, if you use the **-q** option, then up to *queue_size* requests will be queued.
 As soon as a worker becomes free, the queued requests will be handed off in FIFO order.
-If the queue is full and another request comes in, then the request is failed with \"No free workers\".
+If the queue is full and another request comes in, then the request is failed with "No free workers".

 **-Q *queue_timeout***

 :   Queued requests should not stay on the queue indefinitely.
 If a
-    queued request cannot be processed within *queue_timeout* (default 30) seconds of being placed on the queue, it is failed with a \"Queued request timed out\" message.
-See the section \"QUEUEING REQUESTS\" for more discussion.
+    queued request cannot be processed within *queue_timeout* (default 30) seconds of being placed on the queue, it is failed with a "Queued request timed out" message.
+See the section "QUEUEING REQUESTS" for more discussion.

 **-O *sock***